adamsorbie/unix_course-2020-02-14/README.md

 ```

 only the last string will be written to the file and the
-previous one will be overwritten (Worst of all the text in your file will be a lie ;) ).
+previous one will be overwritten (Worst of all the text in your file is totally wrong ;) ).
 To append output of a command to a file without overwriting use `>>`.

 ```